National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: Winter Park HS (Orlando, FL)

-"I don’t think there’s any one thing that will stand out as why I make my decision.
-Either those visits will go the way I think and will line up with the coaches and what I’ve heard, or they won’t.
-It’s about the overall fit and where I feel comfortable, where my heart leads me.
-I’m not really picky about which school does what; I just want to be developed by the best, be at that school for three to four years and go to the league, or figure out what happens from there."
+The No. 14 defensive tackle in his class will look to help solidify a porous run defense that allowed 199.5 rushing yards per game during a 7-6 season.

+The Gamecocks edged out Alabama and Penn State to land the Winter Park High School standout.
+He was an early commit to Florida before reopening his recruitment on Dec.
+31, 2017.

-8. OG Enokk Vimahi
+8. OG Enokk Vimahi (SIGNED—OHIO STATE)

 247Sports: No. 124 overall, No. 7 OG